 D. Possessing “common containers” of alcohol, including but not limited to, kegs, pony kegs, beer balls, box wines and containers greater than 750 ml., and mixed alcoholic punch.
-The Office of Student Leadership Development may grant permission for the use of common container alcohol at special functions.
+The Office of Student Leadership Development may grant permission for the use of common container alcohol at registered functions.

 III.
 The following additional provisions apply to possession or consumption of alcoholic beverages in Residential Facilities:

 A. Alcohol is prohibited in common areas of residence halls, unless an event has been approved through the university’s event registration process.
 Common areas include lobbies, lounges, bathrooms, kitchens and hallways of residential spaces.